Toxic Metals and Chelation

 There is some humor in hearing the query, "So, where are the success shortcuts?"

-The Shortcuts Way For Life affirms that they are pretty much found in every page.
+The Shortcuts Way of Living affirms that they are pretty much found in every page.

 We do not want "bad guys" using these fantastic shortcuts, do we, not our PowerGems?

-So, the Shortcuts Way For Life conceals the best shortcuts right here in plain site and sight.
+So, the Shortcuts Way of Living conceals the best shortcuts right here in plain site and sight.

-Hardly a page, if any, in the millions of pages crafted for you in the Shortcuts Way For Life and beyond,
+Hardly a page, if any, in the millions of pages crafted for you in the Shortcuts Way of Living and beyond,

 that doesn't contain at least one or a dozen of the best and most useful shortcuts you can accelerate success with.